 The transition to a more sustainable world is a huge area of focus for investors worldwide.
 We think target-based ESG bonds have a critical role to play on that journey, particularly for high-yield companies.
 And once investors get smart about what to look for, corporates will adopt more stretch KPIs and make faster progress.

-Shawn Keegan and Salima Lamdouar are Portfolio Managers–Credit and Jackie Pincus is Portfolio Manager–High Yield, all at AB.
+Salima Lamdouar is Portfolio Managers–Credit and Jackie Pincus is Portfolio Manager–High Yield, all at AB.

 The views expressed herein do not constitute research, investment advice or trade recommendations and do not necessarily represent the views of all AB portfolio-management teams and are subject to revision over time.